dizziefalls/procedural-mesh-ani/README.md

 Attempt at producing a procedural mesh using three.js and react-three-fiber.
 Can't seem to get it to display yet though.
 Follows [this video](https://www.youtube.com/watch?v=2kTQZVzkXgI)

+The impetus is finding a good method to generate a mesh for my personal site.
+Not quite what I'm looking for yet.
+I'm going to create a base mesh in blender, and then I want to extend that into a chainmail pattern.
+It's looking like I'll need to just design it by hand and use something like [threejs-path-flow](https://github.com/zz85/threejs-path-flow) to produce a fluid like effect around the mesh that is interactive.